 The process for undoing a sent iMessage or text message on the iPhone is really easy and quick to do, but you have to be quick on your feet in order to do it properly, as it only takes a couple of seconds for an iMessage to officially send and get delivered.

-To undo a message that you sent, simply swipe up from the bottom of the screen to bring up Control Center and quickly enable Airplane Mode on most iPhones or iPads.
-On the iPhone X, you need to swipe down from the right corner.
+To undo a message that you sent, simply swipe down from the top-right corner of the iPhone’s screen to bring up Control Center and quickly enable Airplane Mode on most iPhones or iPads.
+On the iPhone 8 and older, you need to swipe up from the bottom of the screen.
 This will cut off all signals going to and from your iPhone, which will make it impossible for the message to send, and you’ll eventually get a “Not Delivered” message in red.